Logan-Locke/unsupervised-galaxy-denoising-reconstructing-clustering/README.md

 The noise that overlaps the galaxies themselves still largely remains intact for the reasons mentioned above, however.

-Below are some examples of how the model de-noises and reconstructs the input images.:
+Below are some examples of how the model de-noises and reconstructs the input images:

 <img alt="Denoising, Ex.
 1" height="200" src="assets/denoising-1.png" width="550"/>
 <img alt="Denoising, Ex.
 3" height="200" src="assets/denoising-2.png" width="550"/>